uit-no/python-open-mike/index.md

 exercises but do not have to.
 We go through the exercise and solutions together but those who have solved the exercises can present alternative solutions which we discuss together.

+At each event we fix the dates for the next event and together we choose a theme.

 ## What to expect